 “TIA has been operating beyond its capacity since long and there are plans of more airline companies flying to Kathmandu, which will definitely compound the problem,” adds Koirala.

-Koirala also said that there are 11 parking bays at TIA for international flights, out of which only three are used for wide-body aircrafts and the remaining are narrow-body aircrafts.
+Koirala also said that there are 11 parking bays at TIA for international flights, out of which only three are used for wide-body aircraft and the remaining are narrow-body aircraft.

 “The domestic section has 17 parking bays but we have to adjust 30 planes daily in those bays,” said Yograj Kandel, Spokesperson, Airlines Operators Association of Nepal.

 “As domestic companies are adding more planes, and that too 72-seaters, the parking problem is not going to be resolved anytime soon,” he added.

 Another problem faced by airline companies when flights are put on hold is fuel burn.